mcasto/_old-gala-faantastica-site/api/site-contents/en/home/rsvp_body.md

 Estancia Rosario
 6:30 - 10:30
-Dress: Elegant Evening Attire or Coctail Attire
+Dress: Elegant Evening Attire or Cocktail Attire

 Join us as a Sponsor, Ambassador, Auction Donor and Guest for GALA FAAN-TASTICA